-Johnson was born in Campti, one of 10 children, and in the 1930s launched a successful funeral home business that became one of the most prominent minority business systems in Louisiana.
+Johnson was born in Campti, the oldest of 10 children, and in the 1930s launched a successful funeral home business that became one of the most prominent minority business systems in Louisiana.
 He was involved in government, civic affairs, youth development and many philanthropic endeavors.

 Johnson received many honors throughout a lifetime of service.
 He was named an honorary Louisiana state senator and awarded an honorary Doctor of Letters from Northwestern State University, where he established the Ben D. Johnson Endowed Professorship in Business.
-He received the NAACP humanitarian services award was lauded by U.S. President Bill Clinton and South African President Nelson Mandela.
+He received the NAACP humanitarian services award and was lauded by U.S. President, Bill Clinton, and South African President, Nelson Mandela.

-“Ben Johnson: A Natchitoches Legacy” will last about 90 minutes and is being presented by NSU’s Eugene P. Watson Library.
+“Ben Johnson: A Natchitoches Legacy” was presented by NSU’s Eugene P. Watson Library.
 The concept of a living library encourages individuals to share their experiences on a specific topic so that listeners get a first-hand account of what the person saw or lived through.
 The panels are recorded and become part of the collection that researchers can use to supplement books, journals and other traditional resources.
-The living library concept encourages cross-curriculum study and experiential learning.

 The next Living Library event will take place during the Fall 2020 semester and will include a panel discussion on world religions.
 For more information, contact Living Library coordinator Deborah Huntington at email@example.com or (318) 357-6947.